TuxVinyards/qqX/README.md

 ![qqX-vmm](https://github.com/TuxVinyards/qqX/assets/3956806/18e5c495-8072-49a5-8b9c-e1302549efcf)

+- Allows the easy running of Linux, Windows, MacOS, etc with [Qemu / KVM](https://qemu.readthedocs.io)

+## Basically Better

 - Adds [fixes, tools and general improvements](https://github.com/TuxVinyards/qqX/wiki/FreeBird) to the Quickemu system

-- Allows the easy running of Linux, Windows, MacOS, etc with [Qemu / KVM](https://qemu.readthedocs.io)

-- [Easy install](#how-to-install) menu system within a unique hybrid interface

 - More up-to-date and easier to mod than Gnome Boxes or VirtualBox

 - Much easier than the complex Qemu front-ends based on LibVirt.

+### Launch from the Linux desktop or from the command line

+- [Easy install](#how-to-install) menu system within a unique hybrid interface

+- Modern coding and modern methods applied to traditional simplicity

 ## [Latest release 1.12.06](https://github.com/TuxVinyards/qqX/releases/latest)